-In Douglas Coupland's prototypical Silicon Valley novel, Microserfs (1995), the protagonist Daniel complains of a life working at Microsoft: 'Work, sleep, work, sleep, work, sleep.
+In Douglas Coupland's prototypical Silicon Valley novel, Microserfs (1995), the protagonist Daniel complains of a life working at Microsoft: "Work, sleep, work, sleep, work, sleep.
 I know a few Microsoft employees who try to fake having a life....
-You can tell they're faking it.'11 Here describing the leisure time 'life' of technological workers in the explicitly sexualised language of an elusive female orgasm, Coupland's vision of Silicon Valley has more of the Dickensian factory or a dysfunctional relationship to it than the grand sense of noble vision and purpose that the industry purportedly seeks for its projects.
-Indeed, when his former colleague tells him that 'history is happening, it's happening now, and it is happening here, in Silicon Valley and in San Francisco', Daniel's choice to leave, in the face of such a radical reshaping of personal identity by labour, becomes inevitable.
-12 Such a focus on technologically mediated identity through digital labour practices, linked to a rebalancing of State provision for social security, is the first area that delineates the Silicon Valley novel, even from this early phase in the genre's history.
+You can tell they're faking it".
+Here describing the leisure-time "life" of technological workers in the explicitly sexualised language of an elusive female orgasm, Coupland's vision of Silicon Valley has more of the Dickensian factory or a dysfunctional relationship to it than the grand sense of noble vision and purpose that the industry purportedly seeks for its projects.
+Indeed, when his former colleague tells him that "history is happening, it's happening now, and it is happening here, in Silicon Valley and in San Francisco," Daniel's choice to leave, in the face of such a radical re-shaping of personal identity by labour, becomes inevitable.
+Such a focus on technologically-mediated identity through digital labour practices, linked to a re-balancing of State provision for social security, is the first area that delineates the Silicon Valley novel, even from this early phase in the genre's history.

-The fervour with which Silicon Valley pioneers spoke of their labour under this emerging paradigm of work as identity is well charted by historians of the technological industries.
-For instance, Fred Turner notes that 'digital technologies' allowed early Silicon Valley entrepreneurs to 'turn work into play', thereby erasing the difference between leisure and labour.
-Alternatively, as Rebecca Solnit puts it, this conflation of work and play, or work and life, has been a feature of Silicon Valley culture from its very inception: 'Silicon Valley', she writes, 'has long been famous for its endless work hours, for sucking in the young for decades of sixty or seventy-hour weeks'.
-Indeed, as Richard Barbrook and Andy Cameron noted two decades ago when describing the 'Californian Ideology': 'Lacking the free time of the hippies, work itself has become the main route of self-fulfillment for much of the "virtual class".
-Since this time there have been prominent studies that attempt to understand the cultures of work and free time that are uniquely reconfigured in the Silicon Valley.
+The fervour with which Silicon Valley pioneers spoke of their labour under this emerging paradigm of work-as-identity is well charted by historians of the technological industries.
+For instance, Fred Turner notes that "digital technologies" allowed early Silicon Valley entrepreneurs to "turn work into play", thereby erasing the difference between leisure and labour.
+13 Alternatively, as Rebecca Solnit puts it, this conflation of work and play, or work and life, has been a feature of Silicon Valley culture from its very inception: "Silicon Valley", she writes, "has long been famous for its endless work hours, for sucking in the young for decades of sixty or seventy-hour weeks".
+14 Indeed, as Richard Barbrook and Andy Cameron note, two decades ago when describing the "Californian Ideology": "Lacking the free time of the hippies, work itself has become the main route of self-fulfillment for much of the 'virtual class'".
+15 Since this time there have been prominent studies that attempt to understand the cultures of work and free-time that are uniquely reconfigured in the Silicon Valley areas.
+16